jfredett/enchiridion/stockfish-operator/README.md

 Given a `position`, `depth`, and number of `lines` to search, return the top-`$lines` moves and their evaluations.

+## Overview

+Create a Stockfish CRD w/ the above.

+This runs the analysis as a K8s job.

+The raw log is stored in redis (via configmap), and the results are stored in the CRD via a UUID.

+When the job is completed, the operator spawns another job to post-process the results, and when that's complete it finalizes the CRD with the results.

 ## Getting Started

 ### Prerequisites